Decorating & Design

 A Bold & Bright Historic Home

 Tommy revived this stunning Toronto family home but kept a heritage feel.
 Full-height subway tile makes a statement in the kitchen’s sitting area, used by the homeowners for casual time with their two children.
-The inside of the Victorian armoire was wallpapered in a delicate print to make it appear less heavy and more youthful.
+The inside of the Victorian armoire was wallpapered in a delicate Albert Hadley print to make it appear less heavy and more youthful.

-The kitchen cabinets are a mix of colors, while the counters pair marble and honed granite.
+The kitchen cabinets are a mix of colours, while the counters pair marble and honed granite.
 An oversized lantern (a Tommy trademark) gets a new life with red paint.
 “They wanted a house that was modern, youthful and colorful but classic enough that they wouldn’t have to redo it — maybe ever,” he says.
 “The permanent installations are all based on timeless influences.”

 Even the range’s red knobs tie in with the kitchen’s scheme.